A Qualitative Study of the Dynamic Behavior for Adaptive Gradient Algorithms: RMSprop and signGD: Fast convergence and oscillation

 \section{RMSprop and signGD: Fast convergence and oscillation}

-In this section we focus on RMSprop.
-Figure~\ref{fig: rmsprop} shows the loss curves and trajectories of RMSprop on a typical multi-layer neural network model.
-There are three obvious features: \begin{enumerate} \item {\bf Fast initial convergence:} the loss curve decreases very fast, sometimes even super-linearly, at the early stage of the training. \item {\bf Small oscillations:} The fast initial convergence is followed by oscillations around the minimum. \item {\bf Large spikes:} spikes are sudden increase of the value of the loss.
-They are followed by an oscillating recovery.
-Different from small oscillations, spikes make the loss much larger and the interval between two spikes is longer. \end{enumerate}
+In this section, we focus on RMSprop.
+Figure~\ref{fig: rmsprop} shows the loss curves and trajectories of RMSprop for a typical multi-layer neural network model.
+There are three obvious features: \begin{enumerate} \item {\bf Fast initial convergence:} the loss curve decreases very fast, sometimes even super-linearly, at the early stage of the training. \item {\bf Small oscillations:} The fast initial convergence is followed by oscillations around the minimum. \item {\bf Large spikes:} Spikes are the sudden increase of the loss values, which are followed by an oscillating recovery.
+Different from small oscillations, spikes make the loss much larger and the interval between two spikes is also longer. \end{enumerate}

+We relate the fast initial convergence with the closeness of the RMSprop trajectory to signGD.
+For the other two features, we attribute them to the instability at the stationary points.

-\paragraph{Fast initial convergence.} { As discussed in the last section, when $\eta$ tends to $0$ while $\alpha$ stays fixed, RMSprop tends to signGD.
-So the loss curve of RMSprop and signGD align well during initial phase as shown in Figure \ref{fig: adap_signgd}. } Figure~\ref{fig: signgd_rmsprop} shows the loss curves of both signGD and RMSprop on a quadratic objective function.
-Their behaviors are similar ---they both experience fast initial convergence and then the loss stops decreasing.
+\paragraph{Fast initial convergence} As discussed in the last section, when $\eta$ tends to $0$ while $\alpha$ stays fixed, RMSprop tends to signGD.
+So the loss curve of RMSprop and signGD align well during the initial phase as shown in Figure \ref{fig: adap_signgd}.
+Figure~\ref{fig: signgd_rmsprop} shows the loss curves of both signGD and RMSprop on a quadratic objective function.
+Their behaviors are similar --- they both experience fast initial convergence and then the loss stops decreasing.
 For this reason, we will study the fast initial convergence of RMSprop with the help of signGD.
-In the (strongly) convex setting, the following proposition shows that continuous-time signGD can reach the global minimum in finite time.
+Under the PL condition, the following proposition shows that signGD flow can reach the global minimum in finite time.